History of the 106th Port Marine Maintenance Company. By Louis Keefer; Nov 2000 email

 During the post-war months at CGJ I remember a lot of things: firing the M-1 carbine on the range (we had carried carbines in France), watching movies outdoors under the stars at a makeshift location just big enough to seat about half the company, the stars absolutely the brightest I’ve ever seen in my whole life, lots of movies at the regular theater, drinking beer in the little outdoor garden behind the main PX, taking group swimming lessons at a freshwater lake about halfway to Carrabelle, learning to use the camp library, shooting pool at the recreation center.
 Discipline was lax and we did a lot of loafing, always dreaming of when we’d be discharged.
 None of us had that many points, and indeed I didn’t get out until April 16, 1946, but since the war was over and we knew we’d eventually get home in one piece it was a more or less happy time.

 A real highlight was sailing over to Dog Island a few times.
 The deal was that EM’s could take out one of the Army longboats equipped with a center board, main and job sails, on a Sunday if any were free after claims by officers.
 A couple of my buddies had sailing experience and qualified, so five or six of us would take some food and drinks, and have a ball sailing across the five or six miles to Dog Island.
 There were lots of three to four foot sand sharks around and quite a few manta rays (skates).
 I remember one of our crew diving overboard for a swim one day.
 In seconds, he reappeared, only to scramble back on board ashen-faced.
 He’d come face to face with a big manta and it scared the h___ out of him!
 I know they were down there because the water was pretty shallow, the bottom clean, and you might see one if you watched patiently.
-If anyone’s interested, I’ll write about the last days of the 345th HCC another time, and I’d love to hear from anyone who served in the 106th.

 The best two friends I had in the 106th have died in the last two years: Elbert Mayo was a T/5 shipfitter who hailed from Napa, CA. After the war, he went back into the dairy business with his father, eventually owned the dairy with his brother Elbert and became very comfortably fixed (as they say).
 He died of complications following the removal of a cancerous prostate gland.
 Dorian LaRocque was from Valhalla, ND, and died of a sudden heart attack.
 Dorian was a heck of an athlete.
 We played some pretty rough touch football while back in the apple orchard in Normandy and he was a standout.
 We also played together on the 106th’s basketball team.